CodyBontecou/blog/content/nuxt-content-and-obsidian-links.md

 })
 ```

-This code is using the built-in `content:file:beforeParse` hook to iterate over every file in your Nuxt Content project, and using regex to find text that contain the Obsidian linking structure: `[[]]`.
+This code is using the built-in `content:file:beforeParse` hook to iterate over every file in your Nuxt Content project, and using regex to find text that contain the Obsidian double bracket linking structure.

-It then splits on `|` in case you are using the Obsidian link alt text syntax `[[article-link|Article Alt Text]]` , which I've begun using a lot to make reading a bit easier, and generates a traditional markdown link using the `[]()` syntax.
+It then splits on `|` in case you are using the Obsidian link alt text syntax, double brackets with `|` between the two phrases, which I've begun using a lot to make reading a bit easier, and generates a traditional markdown link using the `[]()` syntax.

 ## Conclusion